 Long-term type 2 diabetes and uncontrolled hyperglycemia (high blood glucose) can reduce blood flow to the skin as well as damage blood vessels and nerves.
 Decreased blood circulation can lead to changes in the skin’s collagen, altering its texture, appearance, and ability to heal.
-Damage to the skin’s vascular endothelial cells may even reduce its ability to sweat, and increase sensitivity to temperature and pressure.
-Some glucose-lowering medications may also increase the risk for developing diabetes-related skin complications.
+Damage to the skin’s vascular endothelial cells may even reduce its ability to sweat and increase sensitivity to temperature and pressure.
+Some glucose-lowering medications may also increase the risk of developing diabetes-related skin complications.

 Diabetes and Skin Infections

 Bacterial infections are common to all people, but can be especially troublesome for people with type 2 diabetes.
 Bacteria-laden infections of the skin are often painful and warm to the touch, with swelling and redness.
 They may increase in size, number, and frequency if your blood glucose is repeatedly high.
 The most common bacteria that cause skin infections are Staphylococcus, or staph, and Streptococcus.

 Serious bacterial infections can cause carbuncles (deep-tissue infections) that may need to be lanced by a physician and drained.
 If you suspect that you have a bacterial infection, notify your doctor immediately so you may be treated with antibiotics.
 Other common bacterial infections include boils, sties (infections around the eyes), folliculitis (infections of the hair follicles), and infections around the fingernails and toenails.